 The first thing you notice when you visit Philadelphia Distilling is the giant still visible through the window just behind the bar.
 That’s where all the magic happens and the product line comes to life.

 Pennsylvania’s first distillery after Prohibition, Philadelphia Distilling is the oldest distillery in Philadelphia.
 It’s most well-known for its Bluecoat gin, which has won numerous national and international awards.
 Bluecoat is available in traditional recipe as well as barrel-aged and flavored with elderflower.
-The gins—along with absinthe, two types of vodka, and amaro—are available on the creative cocktail menu that changes seasonally.
+The gins—along with absinthe, two types of vodka, and amaro—are on the creative cocktail menu that changes seasonally.

 Manatawny Still Works

-Manatawny began in Pottstown in 2014, and we’ve been fans of it since the very beginning—before they had any of the whiskeys that they’re now famous for.
-On the banks of the Manatawny Creek, the distillery produces a wide range of spirits, including vodka, gin, four-grain whiskeys, and their award-winning gold rum.
+Manatawny began in Pottstown a decade ago, and we’ve been fans of it since the very beginning.
+On the banks of the Manatawny Creek, the distillery produces a wide range of spirits, including vodka, gin, four-grain and flavored whiskeys, and their award-winning gold rum, which are available at all the locations.
+If you’re interested in a tour, head to Pottstown where you’ll also find regular live music and food trucks.

 New Liberty Distillery

 New Liberty Distillery has dedicated itself to making Pennsylvania rye whiskey world famous.
 At one time, the spirit was more well-known than Kentucky or Tennessee whiskey, and New Liberty wants to reclaim those glory days.
 With its award-winning Kinsey Rye Whiskey, it is well on its way.
+Beyond the rye, New Liberty has dozens of spirits in their portfolio, including a range of whiskeys, bourbon, and vodka as well as limoncello, coffee liqueurs, and more.

 Bluebird Distilling